luxuriant777/Yelp-Crawler/README.md

 ### Please pay attention

 The script can work without a proxy, but sometimes it does not parse all the necessary information due to blocking.
-Currently it uses free proxy package, so it may work slowly.
-If you have access to premium proxies, you can significantly increase the speed of parsing.
+If you have access to premium proxies, you can increase the quality of parsing.